- Home

 NU Photonics (SPIE)

 NU Photonics is a student chapter of the Society of Photo-optical Instrumentation Engineers (SPIE).
-We promote the science of light at Northwestern and provide social and professional interaction to students and faculty in engineering and science.
+We promote the science of light at Northwestern, as well as forment social and professional interaction of our student members and faculty.
+SPIE is open to all TGS students and postdoctoral scholars at Northwestern.

 SPIE brings together graduate students from a variety of STEM fields to share research and connect on a social level.
 Our primary function as a student organization is curating bi-weekly seminars given by Northwestern graduate students, which are a great venue at which to meet new friends and learn about different work in STEM at Northwestern.
 Keep an eye out for our upcoming seminars!